 There are a lot of stories about the great seas, which often includes creatures living in the seas in many different shapes and forms.
 Almost everybody heard about those creatures, but almost none have ever seen one.

 For my visuals, I’m often inspired by myths and stories from the past which have a cultural and spiritual meaning.
 In my work, I often try to capture and visualize the unexplained and unknown.
-Not because I love fantasy stories, but because I love to realize fantasies and make them visible for the eye.
+Not because I love fantasy stories, but because I love to realize fantasies and make them visible to the eye.

 After visiting the exhibition from Thierry Mugler in the Kunsthal I was completely in love with the Underwater section, and all the costumes inspired by fish, shells, and sea life.
 From that point on I started collecting images that inspired me for my own visual.